evilsocket/xray/README.md

     make install_dependencies
     make build

-If you see errors regarding a missing `go-bindata` binary, try the following and make build again:
+If you see errors regarding a missing `go-bindata` binary, try the following and then `make build` again:

     go get -u github.com/jteeuwen/go-bindata/...